angristan/awesome-stars/README.md

 - [dino](https://github.com/dino/dino) - Modern XMPP ("Jabber") Chat Client using GTK+/Vala
 - [VGrive](https://github.com/bcedu/VGrive) - Google Drive client  for linux
 - [gala](https://github.com/elementary/gala) - Gala Window Manager
-- [Akira](https://github.com/akiraux/Akira) - Native Linux App for UI and UX Design built in Vala and Gtk
+- [Akira](https://github.com/akiraux/Akira) - Native Linux App for UI and UX Design built in Vala and GTK
 - [GameHub](https://github.com/tkashkin/GameHub) - All your games in one place
 - [ukuu](https://github.com/teejee2008/ukuu) - A paid version of Ukuu is now available with more features. https://teejeetech.in/2019/01/20/ukuu-v19-01/                 Kernel Update Utility for Ubuntu-based distributions.
 Provides desktop notifications when new mainline kernel is available.
 Lists kernels from http://kernel.ubuntu.com/~kernel-ppa/mainline/ with options to install and remove.
-- [tootle](https://github.com/bleakgrey/tootle) - [WIP] GTK3 client for Mastodon
+- [tootle](https://github.com/bleakgrey/tootle) - GTK-based Mastodon client for Linux
 - [appcenter](https://github.com/elementary/appcenter) - Pay-what-you-want app store for elementary OS
 - [pamac](https://github.com/manjaro/pamac) - This repo has been archived.
 Our code is now hosted at
 - [komorebi](https://github.com/cheesecakeufo/komorebi) - A beautiful and customizable wallpapers manager for Linux